 Furthermore, the lifetime payouts are roughly equal regardless of what age you decide to claim your Social Security benefits, according to The Motley Fool.

-More than the amount of money you will receive from getting your payment, another compelling reason to do so the earliest possible time is for you to enjoy the most of your golden years.
+More than the amount of money you will receive from getting your payment, another compelling reason to do so at the earliest possible time is for you to enjoy the most of your golden years.
 The Motley Fool said the added income of Social Security can give you time freedom.
-Time is limited, which is why you should aim to maximize these years.
+Time is limited, all the more reason for you to maximize these years.
 If you wait until you are 70 or 80, you might not be able to fully enjoy your retirement benefits, as your mobility and spending habits decline significantly.

 4 fintech companies that are helping retail-oriented investors